LLM-as-Judge for Behavior Evaluation

 References

-This review synthesizes literature from multiple domains:
+This review synthesizes literature from multiple domains and our own empirical work:

 LLM-as-Judge Methodology: